Love Poem: Love and Lust

 From his mantle a sweet seltzer you sip tonight

-And both sirens screams with the voice of passion
+And both sirens screams with passion

 In the end love is praised and lust, blamed